vippsas/vipps-developers/newsletters/2020-04-newsletter.md

 # eCom: Cancel pending payments

-The `/cancel` endpoint may now be called _before_ the payment has been reserved, meaning before the user has accepted/rejected in Vipps.
+The `/cancel` endpoint may now also be called _before_ the payment has been reserved, meaning before the user has accepted/rejected in Vipps.
 This may be useful in face-to-face situations where a customer's phone runs out of battery.

 See
 [Cancelling a pending order](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#Cancelling-a-pending-order).